carpentries-incubator/machine-learning-novice-python/_episodes/06-evaluation.md

 - True positive: we predict "1" ("EXPIRED") and the true outcome is "1".
 - True negative: we predict "0" ("ALIVE") and the true outcome is "0".
 - False positive: we predict "1" ("EXPIRED") and the true outcome is "0".
-- False negative: we predict "0" ("EXPIRED") and the true outcome is "1".
+- False negative: we predict "0" ("ALIVE") and the true outcome is "1".

 ```python
 print(y_test[:12])